EDUCATION, LEARNING AND KNOWLEDGE IN A RAPIDLY CHANGING WORLD

 “Moving 14,000 km from the sunny northern beaches of Sydney, Australia, to the cycling, ‘hyggelig’ city of Copenhagen was a bit of a shock.
 Everything is different!
 Yet the changes and differences brought new and exciting opportunities that I could never have predicted prior to departure.
 Never has a single year been filled with so many experiences, people and learning.
 Aarhus University facilitated many of these experiences, from the open and friendly classroom environment to the strong intellectual discussions with teachers.
-The Anthropology of Education and Globalisation course has not only deepened my knowledge regarding the content, but it has done this in an environment that, ironically, reflects exactly the content we delve into – the makings and workings of a multicultural classroom, and all that entails.”
+The Anthropology of Education and Globalisation course has not only deepened my knowledge regarding the content, but it has done this in an environment that, ironically, reflects part of the content we delve into – the makings and workings of a multicultural classroom, and all that this entails.”

 This school offers programs in:

-Last updated August 18, 2016
+Last updated October 19, 2016